StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

         secretKey: MINIO_SECRET_KEY
     ```

+    Include the credentials to access the MinIO instance:

-    Replace `MINIO_ACCESS_KEY` with 5 to 20 alphanumerical characters and replace `MINIO_SECRET_KEY` with 8 to 40 alphanumerical characters.
+    - Replace `MINIO_ACCESS_KEY` with 5 to 20 alphanumerical characters.
+    - Replace `MINIO_SECRET_KEY` with 8 to 40 alphanumerical characters.
-    These will be the credentials to access the MinIO instance.

-1. Run the appropiate `helm upgrade` command for your installation to enable MinIO.
+1. Run the appropriate `helm upgrade` command for your installation to enable MinIO.

 1. Start a port-forward to the MinIO service in your StackState instance: